t3-oss/create-t3-app/www/src/pages/en/introduction.md

 ## What is `create-t3-app`?
 Some kinda template?

 Kind of.
-We love the technologies that the T3 Stack includes but we do not believe that all of them are needed in every project.
+We love all of the technologies that create-t3-app includes, but they are a bit annoying to get started with and connect them together.
 So we made `create-t3-app` to do one thing: _**Simplify complex boilerplate around the core T3 Stack tech without compromising the pieces modularity.**_

+This is **NOT** an all-inclusive template and we expect you to bring your own libraries as well.
+Check out [our other recommendations](/en/other-recs) for even more info on topics such as state management and deployment - but we do not believe these are needed on every project.

 ## T3 Axioms